My approach to treatment.

 Get the results you’re looking for.

 Many people ask me how long it will take to feel better once they start receiving Matrix Repatterning.
-This is difficult to anwer without fully assessing a person, but as a general rule, Matrix Repatterning can restore a person’s function, and drastically reduce their pain within 8-12 treatments.
-After 8-12 treatments, I’ll usually follow up with the person in 3-6 months.
-Provided they are still doing good, any other follow-up appointments are booked as the need arises.
+This is difficult to answer without fully assessing a person, but as a general rule, Matrix Repatterning can significantly restore function, and greatly reduce one’s pain within 8-12 treatments.
+For some people, I’ll need to extend treatment beyond 12 sessions to get the results they are looking for.
+The good news is that there’s an end in sight.
+Once treatment is completed, follow-up appointments are booked as the need arises.
 Many people experience lasting pain relief, and do not require ongoing monthly maintenance treatments.

 A recommendation to new clients.